Edward Wood, 1st Earl of Halifax: Ambassador to the United States

 When Chamberlain retired from the Cabinet due to ill health, Churchill tried to ease Halifax out of the Foreign Office by offering him a job as de facto Deputy Prime Minister, living at 11 Downing Street.
 Halifax refused, although he agreed to become Leader of the Lords once again.
 In December 1940, the Marquess of Lothian, British Ambassador to the United States, died suddenly.
 Halifax was told to take the job by Churchill, with the proviso that he could still attend meetings of the War Cabinet when he was home on leave in London.
-Churchill's secretary John Colville recorded on 20 December that Churchill thought the Washington job was a great opportunity for Halifax to help bring the United States into the war.
+Churchill's secretary Jock Colville recorded on 20 December that Churchill thought the Washington job was a great opportunity for Halifax to help bring the United States into the war.
 Colville recorded Churchill's view that Halifax "would never live down the reputation for appeasement which he and the F.O. had won themselves here.
 He had no future in this country."
 Colville thought Churchill had been influenced by the monthly censorship reports, which showed that Halifax had inherited some of Chamberlain's unpopularity.
 Halifax was the last man linked with appeasement to leave the Cabinet, as Chamberlain had by then died, and both Hoare and Simon had already moved to other jobs.
 Halifax and his wife desperately tried to persuade Eden to take the Washington job instead, but to no avail.
 Eden was restored to the Foreign Office in Halifax's place.

 Halifax set sail for the still neutral United States in January 1941.
-He and his wife departed from the Royal Navy base at Scapa Flow, Scotland.
-They had been accompanied there from London by a large party which included Churchill and others, including Harry Hopkins, whom Roosevelt had sent to Britain to assess Britain's determination and situation.

 President Franklin D. Roosevelt welcomed him in person when he arrived.
 Casting aside diplomatic protocols, Roosevelt took the presidential yacht the Potomac to greet Halifax as his ship made harbour in the Chesapeake Bay.
 Initially Halifax damaged himself by a series of public relations disasters.
 Two weeks after his arrival in the United States, Halifax went to Capitol Hill, meeting with House and Senate leaders.
 Upon leaving, Halifax told reporters that he had inquired about the timetable for passage of the Lend-Lease Act.
 Isolationists seized upon the meetings to decry British meddling in American political affairs.
 He likened Washington politics to "a disorderly day's rabbit shooting".